South White Carniolan dialect: History

-White Carniola was inhabited by Slovenes after the 13th century, and even then it was rather remote from other Slovenes on the Kočevje Rog Plateau to the west and in the Gorjanci Hills to the north.
+White Carniola was inhabited by Slovenes after the 13th century, and even then it was rather remote from other Slovenes on the Kočevje Rog Plateau to the west and in the Gorjanci Mountains to the north.
 The immigration of the Gottschee Germans left the Slovenes even more closely connected to Croatia.
-However, they, still maintained contact with other Slovenes that lived on the other side of the Gorjanci Hills to the north.
+However, they, still maintained contact with other Slovenes that lived on the other side of the Gorjanci Mountains to the north.
 Differentiation between the North and South White Carniolan dialects occurred in the 15th and 16th centuries, when the Ottomans started attacking Bosnia and Dalmatia.
-Because of that, White Carniolans started moving north of the Gorjanci Hills, while the mostly cleared region of southern White Carniola, especially along Kolpa River, was newly inhabited by immigrants from Serbia, Bosnia and Herzegovina, and Croatia.
+Because of that, White Carniolans started moving north of the Gorjanci Mountains, while the mostly cleared region of southern White Carniola, especially along Kolpa River, was newly inhabited by immigrants from Serbia, Bosnia and Herzegovina, and Croatia.
 The White Carniolan dialect then formed from a mix of the old White Carniolan dialect, Serbo-Croatian dialects, and dialects from newly settled Slovenes after the Ottoman invasions.
 Serbo-Croatian influence was the most prominent in the south, whereas in the north it had negligible influence.
 Therefore, today the White Carniolan dialect is split based on how much influence it received from Serbo-Croatian.